weiishann/advance_postgresql_11/README.md

 ### What is it?

-A Vagrant configuration that starts up a PostgreSQL database in a virtual machine for local application development.
+A Vagrant configuration that starts up a PostgreSQL database in a virtual machine.
+This was original forked from https://github.com/jackdb/pg-app-dev-vm and modified for the purpose of creating a tutorial video series for Packt.
+It also includes the AdventureWorks sample database that was forked from https://github.com/lorint/AdventureWorks-for-Postgres

 ### Installation